libertysoft3/saidit/README.md

 ### Upgrade curl

 Ubuntu 14 comes with curl 7.35.0.
-Upgrade it for improved SSL compatibility, particularly for "suggest title".
+Upgrade it for improved SSL compatibility, particularly for "suggest title" and other remote fetching.

     $ sudo apt-get remove curl
     $ sudo apt-get install build-essential